 Click here for an article on teaching your dog how to find deer antlers.

-Here's an awesome video on teaching your dog how to find deer antlers.
+Here's an awesome video on teaching your dog to be a shed dog.

-In this shed hunting tips article, we have answered many questions, including:
+In this article, we have answered many questions, including:

 - What time of year do deer shed antlers?